GGebook smalllogo

 Lookang, CC BY-SA 3.0, via Wikimedia Commons

-In summary, Brownian motion is a really important development in science, as it first demonstrated the existence of atoms and molecules of air, and caused a major change in scientifc thinking at the turn of the 20th Century.
+In summary, Brownian motion is a really important development in science, as it first demonstrated the existence of atoms and molecules of air, (the kinetic particle model of matter) and caused a major change in scientifc thinking at the turn of the 20th Century.

 Tier